slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
 So a bio becomes a highlight reel of pedigree and accomplishments.
 Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
 That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till I wasn’t» or any one of the familiar narratives we’ve heard from our heroes.' -- Jordan Harbinger*

 <!--
+- You'll start to live when you can live outside yourself.
+Being in the moment instead of being in your head.
+- Social inadequacy AKA creepiness is based on unpredictability.
+Staring isn’t staring if you’re smiling or if you say hi.

 intro: //clay hebert
 I help (or a derivative) investors (target: people is too generalist but don't over tailor it) to build better things (skill. use intrigue and confidence)
 6 or 7 words -- short and sweet and confident and interesting.